 How will Google MUM impact SEO?

 Google MUM is currently undergoing a trial phase and no launch date has been set.
-The impact of this new Google algorithm on search engine optimization (SEO) practices and digital marketing is therefore purely conjectural.
+The impact of this new Google algorithm on search engine optimisation (SEO) practices and digital marketing is therefore purely conjectural.
 With that said, given the information we currently have at our disposal and past algorithm updates from Google, one might hazard a few guesses.

 Highlighting the most relevant results… and not necessarily the best optimised ones!